soz-live/soz-live.github.io/users/basics.md

 #### Part

-Parts are made from Features.
+Parts are 3dSolid Entities, made from Features.
 In the drawing they exist as a BlockReference for a given Block (the Definition).
 When editing the Part, the changes are make to the Definition and then the model is updated to reflect the changes.
-There are also a number of pre-defined Part classes that can be created:
+As well as a generic Part class, there are also a number of pre-defined Part classes that can be created:

 - Extrusion
   - Extrusion using a Circle